 Advance payment bond

-The ratio of project hard costs associated with the generating equipment is quite high and manufacturers often require substantial deposits for the manufacture and delivery.
+The ratio of project hard costs associated with the generating equipment is quite high and manufacturers often require substantial deposits for the manufacturing and delivery.
 Or perhaps the project site is very difficult to access and requires significant infrastructure in place before any generating installations can begin.

 In either case the EPC contractor may seek up front money to defray these costs, in advance of any work put in place.
 The lender/financing entity, in exchange, would require some sort of guarantee that they will be reimbursed if the contractor fails to achieve certain milestones.
 This guarantee may be in the form of a letter of credit, or a bond.
 A typical such bond would be for 10% of the contract value, but could be higher.